rei/rei-cedar-docs/docs/components/buttons/README.md

         "slots": [
           {
             "name": "default",
-            "description": "Sets the innerHTML for cdr-button.
-This is the readable text of the button.
-Leave empty if icon-only"
+            "description": "Slot for the readable text of the button.
+Leave empty if icon-only" },
-          },
           {
             "name": "icon",
-            "description": "Sets the innerHTML for cdr-button. this is for the" }
+            "description": "Slot for the icon in a button" }
         ],
         "installation": [